-Carbon dioxide generally remains in the atmosphere 100+ years, while methane dissipates in 9-12 years.10 The benefit is that methane reductions stemming from decreases in meat and dairy intake will have a dramatic and immediate climate impact.
-Decreasing methane emissions can delay (hopefully prevent) us from reaching deadly climaterelated tipping points.
+Carbon dioxide generally remains in the atmosphere 100+ years, while methane dissipates in 9-12 years.10 The benefit is that methane reductions from cuts in meat and dairy intake will have a dramatic and immediate climate impact.
+Decreasing methane emissions can delay (hopefully prevent) us from reaching deadly climate-related tipping points.